« Back to Assessment Instruments

 Brief summary description of assessment instrument

 The User Engagement Scale (UES) is an assessment instrument designed to measure user engagement in human-computer interaction contexts.
-It consists of a set of items that capture various dimensions of engagement, such as focused attention, perceived usability, aesthetic appeal, endurability, novelty, and felt involvement.Citing Literature - Development/Original:
+It consists of a set of items that capture various dimensions of engagement, such as focused attention, perceived usability, aesthetic appeal, endurability, novelty, and felt involvement.Website:

 Reference for publication describing the development of the assessment instrument